 Amazon used an algorithm to essentially raise prices on other sites, the FTC says

-The new excerpts, unveiled Thursday, alleged company executives intentionally deleted communication by using a feature on the popular app Signal that makes messages disappear.
+The new excerpts unveiled Thursday allege Amazon executives intentionally deleted communication by using a feature on the popular app Signal that makes messages disappear.
 By doing this, the FTC said Amazon “destroyed more than two years” worth of communications from June 2019 to “at least early 2022” despite instructions it gave Amazon not to do so.

 In a prepared statement Amazon spokesperson Tim Doyle called the FTC’s claim “baseless and irresponsible.”